 Students interested in the PharmD/MBA Program must apply and be accepted to both the MBA Program in the Eberhardt School of Business and the PharmD program in the Thomas J. Long School of Pharmacy and Health Sciences separately.
 Acceptance by one program does not guarantee admission to the other degree program as each review is conducted on an independent basis.

 Further details can be found on the Instructions for Pharmacy Applicants page.
-Please contact the MBA Program Office directly if you have any questions about the MBA application, MBA prerequisites or admission requirements.
+Please contact the MBA Program Office directly if you have any questions about the PharmD/MBA Program or the MBA application or admission requirements.